 - Ask for specifics in writing — such as promises to spay/neuter before adoption or promises to provide medical care

-- Ask for tangible records from the agency: intake outcomes, number of rabbit adoptions, annual reports, budget information, etc.
+- Ask for tangible records from the agency: intake outcomes, number of rabbit adoptions, number of rabbit euthanasias, annual reports, budget information, etc.

 Transport drivers should follow best practices to safeguard rabbit health